jenkinsci/claim-plugin/readme.md

-Jenkins SVN Revert Plugin
+Jenkins Claim Plugin
 =========================

-A plugin for Jenkins CI that allows users to claim(take responsibility) for a failing build.
+A plugin for Jenkins CI that allows users to claim(take responsibility) for a failing build.<br>
 See https://wiki.jenkins-ci.org/display/JENKINS/Claim+plugin for detailed instructions.

 Change Log